Download Adobe® Acrobat Reader to view PDFs

 • Personal information, as defined in the California safeguards law, such as name, signature, social security number, physical characteristics or description, address, telephone number, passport number, driver’s license or state identification number, insurance policy number, financial information such as a bank account, credit card, or debit card numbers.

-• Characteristics of protected classifications under California or federal law, such as race, color, national origin, citizenship, religion or creed, martial status, disability, sex, or veteran or military status.
+• Characteristics of protected classifications under California or federal law, such as race, color, national origin, citizenship, religion or creed, marital status, disability, sex, or veteran or military status.

 • Commercial information, such as records or personal property, transaction information and purchase or consuming histories or tendencies;